jerfowler/ExpressBrunchJade/README.md

 Express Brunch with Jade is a [Brunch](http://brunch.io/) app skeleton that is based on hipsters but adds a custom Express Server and Jade client & server side templates.
 If Brunch with Hipsters was awesome before awesome was awesome.
 Express Brunch with Jade is just pure sweetness...

+Express brunch has a custom server.coffee file that watches all the server files you specify and restarts the http server when it detects a change.

+Files that are watched and ignored are configured under the server section in the config.coffee:

+    server:
+        path: 'server.coffee'
+        port: 3333
+        base: '/'
+        watched: ['express/config.coffee', 'express/index.coffee', 'express/lib', 'express/models', 'express/routes']
+        ignored: /(^[.#]|(?:~)$)/

 ## Languages

 - [CoffeeScript](http://coffeescript.org/)